onzfonz/comp227/src/content/0/en/part0d.md

 When untracked files change, *git knows nothing about them*.
 So let's add a set of files so that git starts tracking them for any changes.
 Let's practice adding one set of files to what will be our next commit.
-Part of what you need to do is add a picture or screenshot to the repo, which can you can drag into WebStorm on top of your *lab0* folder.
+Part of what you need to do is add a picture or screenshot to the repo, which you can drag into WebStorm on top of your *lab0* folder.
-You'll see a *move* window pop up that you can click ***Refactor***.
+You'll see a *Move* window pop up that you can click ***Refactor***.
 Go ahead and do that.
 Type `git status` again and you'll now see the file appear as an untracked file.